chekoduadarsh/YOPO-Web-Demo/README.md

-# CSV-Visualizer
+# YOPO Demo

 # :warning: Work in Progress
-CSV Visualizer is a universal Plotting tool where you can plung in the online link to the CSV and visualize all the relations possible.
-This tool is developed with FLask and Dash.
-Flask serving as a server and Dash serving as an application.
+YOPO is an **~0 Code** interactive dashboard which generates various standard plots.you can create various graphs and charts with a click of a button.
+This tool uses Dash and Flask in backend.